 Hepatitis C is one of many viruses that can damage the liver.
-It affects more than 170 million people worldwide.
-In Canada, more than 350,000 people are living with this condition.
-Infection begins as acute hepatitis C, and although some will go on to clear the virus on their own, most people – approximately 75% – will go on to develop chronic hepatitis C.
+It affects more than 90 million people worldwide.
+In Canada, an estimated 300,000 people are living with this condition.
+Infection begins as acute hepatitis C, and although some will clear the virus on their own, most people – approximately 75% – will develop chronic hepatitis C.

 Hepatitis C infection, whether acute or chronic, will often be silent.
 This means that diagnosis for many people could occur at the time of routine screening or as part of investigating the cause of other abnormal lab tests.